evkx/evkx.github.io/content/models/volvo/ex30/_index.md

 ---
 title: Volvo EX30
 linktitle: EX30
-description: See below for details of the different variants of Volvo EX30
+description: "See below for details of the different variants of Volvo EX30"
 weight: 30
 ---
 ## Volvo EX30 Twin Motor Performance